codyaverett/container-codes-2/README.md

-# Container-Codes YouTube Channel Repository
+# ContainerCodes YouTube Channel Repository

-Welcome to the **container-codes** repository!
+Welcome to the **ContainerCodes** repository!
 This is the central hub for all content related to our YouTube channel focusing on container technologies, deep-dive technical insights, and practical implementations with Podman, Buildah, Skopeo, and container infrastructure.

 ## 🎯 Channel Mission